jmquigley/util.wait/README.md

 > Javascript pause/wait functions

-This [library](docs/index.md) contains two functions and a class:
+This [library](docs/index.md) contains three functions and a class:

 - [wait](docs/index.md#wait) - Performs a blocked wait (like sleep) and doesn't return until the wait is over.
 Calls the given callback at the end of the wait period.
 - [waitPromise](docs/index.md#waitPromise) - JavaScript function that returns a Promise and can be used in a thenable chain to delay for N iterations of S seconds.
 This is an async function.
 The delay returns via a thenable when complete.
 - [waitCallback](docs/index.md#waitCallback) - JavaScript function that uses a callback after N iterations of S seconds.
 This is an async function.
 The delay returns via callback when complete.
 - [Semaphore](docs/index.md#Semaphore) - A simple JavaScript semaphore counter object.
 Creates a completion barrier with a counter.

-The two functions are used to create a delay in processing without stopping the event loop.
+The promise and callback functions are used to create a delay in processing without stopping the event loop.
 It does this by using a wrapped [Timeout](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout) call.
 The functions rely on the processing of a *Promise* or a *callback* to do this.
+The wait function is similar to sleep and will block.

 The class implements a simple [semaphore counter](https://en.wikipedia.org/wiki/Asynchronous_semaphore).
 An instance of `Semaphore` is created.
 Before the `wait()` promise is called the semaphore is incremented and/or decremented.
 While the semaphore counter is `> 0` a wait state will occur.
 During processing the semaphore is decremented as a process that uses the semaphore is finishd with it.
 When the counter is `<= 0` then the `wait()` state will end and the semaphore promise will be resolved.